andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Our Constraints

+Things were already up and running - some ideas had already become entrenched

 The "domain" was co-owned (courts and prosecutor)  AND the PROCESS spanned multiple organisations *****

-The scale - EVERYTHING was CQRS (EVERYTHING) and Microservices, plus it was being built by multiple teams in parallel, staffed from multiple partners.
+The scale - it was a massive piece of work, being built by multiple teams in parallel, staffed from multiple partners.
 (Different roles thought in different ways - e.g. Devs, BAs, Data Architects, Software Architects, etc. Find something which ties all this together (-> DOMAIN VISION))

-We were not allowed to "train" folks

-Things were already up and running - some ideas had already become entrenched

-(Complex Architectural choices - devs getting drowned by them.
+Complex Architectural choices had been made (e.g. CQRS for everything) and devs were getting drowned by them.
 It was almost always an impediment rather than a boost - We'll come back to this in the final section.
 For now, suffice it to say that it made the adoption of the DDD even harder)

+(We were not allowed to "train" folks)

 ---